Sasaki structures on general contact manifolds: Levi and Sasaki structures

 \mn Another example is $S^{2n+1}$ with its canonical Riemannian metric and the contact form being the restriction of the Liouville 1-form on $\R^{2n+2}$, \be \zvy=\half\sum_k\big(q^k\xd p_k-p_k\xd q^k\big),\ee to $S^{2n+1}$; for more details and examples see \cite{Blair:2010, Boyer:2008}.
 Such odd-dimensional spheres are canonical \emph{contactifications} of complex projective spaces $\C\Pe^n$ with their canonical symplectic forms (cf. \cite{Grabowska:2024}).
 The latter symplectic manifolds play a fundamental role in quantum physics as manifolds of pure quantum states (for the geometry of quantum mechanics see \cite{Grabowski:2005}). \end{example} As we mentioned earlier, Sasakian manifolds in the traditional setting can also be characterized by means of other properties; the following theorem provides an example. \begin{theorem}\cite{Blair:2010} A contact metric structure $(\phi, \xi, \eta, g)$ is Sasakian if and only if

 where $\sD$ is the Levi-Civita connection associated with $g$. \end{theorem}

-\mn Another approach, perhaps one of the most instructive ones, is due to Boyer and Galicki, see \cite{Boyer:2008} and references therein, and relates Sasakian geometry with the K\"ahler one. \begin{definition} Let $\zw$ be a symplectic form and $g$ be a Riemannian metric on a manifold $\cM$.
+\mn Another approach, perhaps one of the most instructive ones, is due to Boyer and Galicki, see \cite{Boyer:2008} and references therein, and relates Sasakian geometry with the K\"ahler one.
+Contact Riemannian manifolds have also been studied in \cite{Tanno:1989}. \begin{definition} Let $\zw$ be a symplectic form and $g$ be a Riemannian metric on a manifold $\cM$.
 We say that they are \emph{compatible} if the $(1,1)$ tensor field,

 is an almost complex structure on $\cM$, i.e., $J^2=-\id_{\sT\cM}$.
 Here, we consider $\zw^\flat,g^\flat:\sT \cM\to\sT^*\cM$ as given by the contractions in the second argument.
 In other words, $J$ is uniquely determined from the identity \be g(X,Y)=\zw\big(X,J(Y)\big). \ee \end{definition} \no The identity (\ref{J}), where $J^2=-\id_{\sT\cM}$, $g$ is a metric, and $\zw$ is a symplectic form, can serve as well as a definition of compatibility for any pair from $\{\zw,g,J\}$ in an obvious way.
 In this sense, an \emph{almost K\"ahler manifold} is a manifold $\cM$ equipped with a metric $g$ and a symplectic form $\zw$ (equivalently, with $g$ and $J$, or $\zw$ and $J$) which are compatible.
 It is a \emph{K\"ahler manifold} if $J$ is integrable, i.e., $J$ is a complex structure on $\cM$.
 We have the following result \cite{Boyer:2008}, which can be viewed as an alternative definition of a Sasakian manifold in the traditional setting. \begin{theorem} Let $(M,g_M,\eta)$ be a contact metric manifold, and let $\cM=M\times \R_+$ be the Riemannian cone over $M$, together with the metric